hyaliyun/Google-Docs/website/google/numbers_and_dates/index.md

 ### Binary numbers

 Binary number syntax uses a leading zero followed by a lowercase or uppercase Latin letter "B" (`0b` or `0B`).
-If the digits after the `0b` are not 0 or 1, the following {{jsxref("SyntaxError")}} is thrown: "Missing binary digits after 0b".
+If the digits after the `0b` are not 0 or 1, the following  is thrown: "Missing binary digits after 0b".

 ```js-nolint
 0b10000000000000000000000000000000 // 2147483648